 Georgette Kiser, Chief Information Officer, The Carlyle Group

-Georgette Kiser is a Managing Director and Chief Information Officer at The Carlyle Group.
-She is responsible for leading the firm’s Global Technology and Solutions (GTS) organization and developing and driving the IT strategy across the ...
+Georgette Kiser is a Managing Director and Chief Information Officer at The Carlyle Group, where she is responsible for leading the firm’s global technology and solutions organization.
+She develops and drives information technology strat...
 More View all posts